OpenRTX/OpenRTX/README.md

 You can then proceed in building the firmware:

 ```
-cd OpenDMR
+cd OpenRTX
 make
 ```

-If everithing compiled without errors you can connect your radio via USB, put it in recovery mode (by powering it on with the PTT and the button above it pressed), and flash the firmware:
+If everything compiled without errors you can connect your radio via USB, put it in recovery mode (by powering it on with the PTT and the button above it pressed), and flash the firmware: